 Operating one of these isn’t obvious until you’ve learned how.
 This video from Tormach will walk you through it:

-You can also get conical tipped models.
-The video also shows how to use an electronic edge finder.
+The video above also shows how to use an electronic edge finder.
 There are a couple of styles:

 Fowler Electronic Edge Finder.
 About $33.59 on Amazon…